 Household Material Recovery Facility (H-MRF)

-The Department of Environmental Facilities Solid Waste and Recycling Division's newest facility is the place to bring your hard-to-get-rid-of household waste on a year-round basis.
-This includes household chemicals, cleaning products, pesticides, tires, re-chargeable batteries, confidential papers for shredding, Freon-containing items, appliances, electronic waste, propane tanks and over-the-counter medications.
-Operated by appointment only, the facility is open on Tuesday, Thursday and Saturday, but prescription medicines are accepted on the first Tuesday of every month only.
-It is located on the Grasslands Reservation in Valhalla.
+The H-MRF is located on the Grasslands Reservation in Valhalla.
+Operated by the Department of Environmental Facilities Solid Waste and Recycling Division, the H-MRF is the place to bring your hard-to-get-rid-of household waste on a year-round basis.
+This includes household chemicals, cleaning products, pesticides, tires, re-chargeable batteries, and confidential papers for shredding, plus Freon-containing items and appliances, electronic waste, propane tanks and medications.
+Delivery of items is by appointment only, and medicines are only accepted on designated days.
+When booking an appointment, you will enter your zip code and then be able to view the calendar of available days, including designated med take-back days.

 The Charles Point Resource Recovery Facility